-8.5: Critical values, p-values, and significance level
+7.5: Critical values, p-values, and significance level

 A low probability value casts doubt on the null hypothesis.
 How low must the probability value be in order to conclude that the null hypothesis is false?
 Although there is clearly no right or wrong answer to this question, it is conventional to conclude the null hypothesis is false if the probability value is less than 0.05.
-More conservative researchers conclude the null hypothesis is false only if the probability value is less than 0.01.
-When a researcher concludes that the null hypothesis is false, the researcher is said to have rejected the null hypothesis.
-The probability value below which the null hypothesis is rejected is called the $\alpha$ level or simply $\alpha$ ("alpha").
+More conservative researchers conclude the null hypothesis is false, the researcher is said to have rejected the null hypothesis.
+The probability value below which the null hypothesis is rejected is called the α level or simply α ("alpha").
 It is also called the significance level.
-If $\alpha$ is not explicitly specified, assume that $\alpha = 0.05$ .
+If α is not explicitly specified, assume that $\alpha = 0.05$.